 Nicholas Hagger is a poet, man of letters, cultural historian and philosopher.
 He has lectured in English Literature at the University of Baghdad in Iraq and the University of Libya, and was a Professor of English Literature at Tokyo University of Education, Keio University and Tokyo University in Japan.
 He has studied Islamic and Oriental philosophy, and led a group of Universalist philosophers.
-Following his recent work in setting up a World State, which his two epic poems heralded, he was awarded the Gusi Peace Prize 2016 for Literature.
+He was awarded the Gusi Peace Prize 2016 for Literature.

 Books by Nicholas Hagger